notwa/lips/README.md

 ; whitespace is optional.
 li a0,@myconst
-; commas can be optional too,
+; commas can be optional too.
-; but this feature will likely be removed in the future. li a0 @myconst
+li a0 @myconst
 ; instructions may end in an extra comma;
 ; this may make mass-entry or generation of instructions easier.